AlinaHashmi/washertracker/README.md

 Project Log:

+Project =>
+ Implemented a user-input based web application to let students in high rise dorms know when washer and dryers are available.
+Users select the dorm they correspond to and after authorizing a valid UGA google account, are taken to a web page with the current availability washers and dryers for them to check as in/ out of use.

 Friday =>
  Came up with the idea that tracked which washers and dryers are in use at the freshmen high-rise dorms.
  Started working on individual pages.